bluerobotics/ardusub-gitbook/en/README.md

 - A [suitable ROV or AUV](http://bluerobotics.com) for use with the software
 - Many other useful additions: depth sensors, tether communications, cameras, and other sensors and actuators

-> **Note** This guide is an active work in progress.
-The information provided should be correct, but you may find missing information or incomplete pages.

 <p style="font-size:10px; text-align:center">
 Sponsored by <a href="http://www.bluerobotics.com/">Blue Robotics</a>.
 Code released under the <a href="https://github.com/bluerobotics/ardusub/blob/master/COPYING.txt">GPLv3 License</a>.
 Documentation released under the <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/">CC-NC-SA 4.0</a>.